edk0/spy/README.md

 [pythonpy](https://github.com/Russell91/pythonpy), and is intended to fill a similar role to that of `sed`.

-I built spy primarily because I wanted a more pure than either of the above offer; I'd like to think I succeeded, but I'm sure it can be improved upon, so please let me know if you find anything wrong with it.
+I built spy primarily because I wanted a more pure interface than either of the above offer; I'd like to think I succeeded, but I'm sure it can be improved upon, so please let me know if you find anything wrong with it.

 **spy is unreleased software**.
 You can install it if you want, but please don't expect reliability or stability—I'll make a release when I have those things.
+If that's okay, `pip install 'spy-cli>0a0'`.

 spy is compatible with Python 3.2 and newer, and is currently tested on CPython 3.2, 3.3 and 3.4, and PyPy3 2.3.1.
 It is not compatible with Python 2.